Do you have an ink stain on fabric or upholstery? There are several inexpensive ways to get the stain out of fabric.

 - If the cloth shows some ink on it, you can add more rubbing alcohol and gently brush and rub the area.
 The ink should release.

 When Steve tried rubbing alcohol on the ink stains on the ottoman they came out very quickly.
 This solution worked great.

-If you’ve got rubbing alcohol, get started cleaning, but if you don’t, keep reading about the other two solutions.
+If you’ve got rubbing alcohol, you can start cleaning.
+But if you don’t have any rubbing alcohol in the house, keep reading about the other two solutions.

 Option 2: Denatured Alcohol

 What is denatured alcohol?
-It is used in camping stoves as fuel and in many home maintenance tasks to remove paint from woodworking.
+It is used in camping stoves as fuel to cook with.
+It is also used in home maintenance tasks to remove paint from woodworking.

 Steve regularly uses denatured alcohol to remove sticker glue from books, glass and other surfaces.
 It’s also excellent at removing oil-based and acrylic-based paint spatters from wood and metal without damaging the finish.

 Since this is something we always have in the house, Steve tested this on the microfiber fabric of the ottoman.

 Initially, the denatured alcohol removed the ink stain quickly.
 But after about 30 seconds he realized that it wasn’t going to completely remove the stain.